guoliveira/hashcode_challenge/airflow/README.md

 - Access to internet.
 - AWS access key and secret key for the AWS account you want to load the data.

+Airflow variables:
+- COUNTRY: the name of country you want to filter.
+Has to be in English;
+- BUCKET: the AWS S3 bucket where we want to insert the JSON file;
+- AWS_ACCESS_KEY : AWS Access key to be able to upload the JSON File;
+- AWS_SECRET_KEY : AWS Secret key to be able to upload the JSON File;

 **Docker steps**

 To run Airflow with Docker and Docker-Compose the following steps were made and can be reproduced: